HomeUpdated to 2025 tax year

 Residence expense statements:

-Seniors residences should provide a detailed statement that separates rent from other charges, and itemizes any amounts that may qualify as medical expenses.
-Below is an example statement which breaks out attendant care expenses.
+Seniors residences should ideally provide a detailed statement that separates rent from other charges, and itemizes any amounts that may qualify as medical expenses.
+Below is an example statement that breaks out attendant care expenses.
 Attendant care expenses might be claimable as a medical expense.
 For more information see the document, Attendant Care as a Medical Expense.

 References: